BURG SIMPSON ANSWERS YOUR QUESTIONS ABOUT MEDICAL MALPRACTICE CLAIMS

 Instead of helping you get better, medical treatment has left you or a loved one seriously injured.
 You now have to ask yourself a few questions:

 - Did negligence lead to that mistake?

 - Have you been seriously injured as a result of that negligence?

 Medical mistakes are the third-leading cause of death in the United States, trailing only heart disease and cancer.
 Medical malpractice cases are complex, costly, and incredibly time consuming.
-Because the evidence required to prove malpractice is complicated by nature, you’re going to need both legal and medical experts to testify.
+Because the evidence required to prove malpractice is complicated by nature, you are going to need both legal and medical experts to testify.
 Burg Simpson’s experienced Colorado medical malpractice lawyers have assembled a professional medical malpractice team to review the facts of your medical malpractice case.
 Get in touch with us as soon as possible by filling out our convenient FREE Case Evaluation form, or call us right away at 720-792-5595, to find out how we can help.